austinhuang0131/austinhuang0131.github.io/minecraft.md

 I believe you guys are mature enough to interpret "common sense and respect".

 ## Basics
+### Discord
+You should join it: https://discord.gg/StdGDuj

+Your messages in the Minecraft server will be relayed to channel `#minecraft-playroom` on the Discord server above.
+Vice versa.

 ### Cash & Economy
 You get 100 in-game cash on join.
 You can get more cash by [voting](#vote-for-us).

-Currently, more economic infrastructures are in the works.
+Currently, more economic infrastructure are in the works.
 We do have a market (at Rainbow metro station, north of Spawn) operating at limited capacity.
 You can ask `im@austinhuang.me` for a stall.

 ### Staff
 We are both considered owners of the server.